Axway/agents-kong/README.md

 ### Access request

+(Note: if the ACL plugin is not required, access request is skipped altogether).
 When a Marketplace user requests access to a resource, within the Kong environment, Central will create an AccessRequest resource in the same Kong environment.
 The agent receives this event and makes several changes within Kong.
 First the agent will add, or update, an ACL configuration on the Route being requested.
 This ACL will allow the Group ID created during the handling of the [Marketplace application](#marketplace-application) access to the route.
 Additionally, if a quota for this route has been set in Central in the product being handled the agent will add a Rate limiting plugin to reflect the quota that was set in Central for that product.
 Note: Quotas in Central can have a Weekly amount, this is not supported by Kong and the agent will reject the Access Request.

 ### Credential